Kootenai National Forest

 The Gold Hill fire is burning in timber litter and understory.

 Minimal fire activity today with backing, smoldering and creeping.

 Crews will remain on the fire to continue mop-up and suppression repair.
 Heavy equipment is still operating in the closure area.

 |Projected Incident Activity|

-24-hours: Rates of spread will be low where the fire continues to back.
-Fire area will begin to dry out.
+24-hours: Rates of spread will continue to be low where the fire continues to back.

 Interior smoke may drift and be visible from the Hwy 68/Pipe Creek Road.

 The Gold Hill Closure Order is still in effect for public and fire fighter safety.

 Sunday's rain showers were intermittent and spotty within the fire area.
 Measurable amounts of .13" were recorded on the Libby District.Temperature expected to be 60-70's with relative humidity 28-38 percent. evening humidity recovery expected to be favorable at 83-93 %.